Framing Art Photography to Protect It

 In addition to enhancing the presentation, the frame and glass will seal the artwork from possible contamination.
-If your framer provides you with too many options, a basic suggestion for framing is:
+The style of mat and frame are a personal choice and there are many options.
+Here is a basic suggestion to frame art photography:

 - Frame: 1 inch or wider black matte/satin wood (MDF on a budget)